SamyLaalioui/Sudoku-Solver/README.md

 # Sudoku Solver 🧩

-A backtracking algorithm-based Sudoku solver implemented in Java, built as part of Data Structures & Algorithms coursework at Northwest Missouri State University.
+A backtracking algorithm-based Sudoku solver implemented in Java, built as part of Data Structures & Algorithms coursework.

 ---